YouYue123/YouYue123.github.io/README.md

 ## How to run locally

-First, you need to install jekyll and the dependencies of { Personal } by running:
+First, you need to install Jekyll and the dependencies of { Personal } by running:

 ```shell
 ./scripts/install